Francis455/logsweep/README.md

 Rust CLI Project – University Submission

 📜 License
-This project is for educational purposes only.
+This project is for educational purposes only and a University Examination